davewalker60/pmdup/pages/from-cun-to-pm.md

 # Arranging your own ride

+## By taxi or private car

 - The best rate we’ve found online is to pre-arrange a ride using the [CLICK HERE FOR DISCOUNTED RATES](https://cancun.ridebitsapp.com/central/new_reservation){:target="_blank"} link on the [Cancun International Airport](https://www.cancunairport.com/taxi.html){:target="_blank"} website.
 - Avoid hailing a taxi at the airport.
 Some people have been charged as much as triple ($90 yikes!).
 In fact, in an attempt to lessen the badgering, the airport has made it “illegal” to hail a cab at the curb.
 They (and we) highly recommend pre-arranging your ride.

-#### By bus
+## By bus/taxi combination

 <span style="color: red">**There no longer is a bus that goes from the airport directly to PM!**</span> Getting to PM by bus is still possible, but it takes a minimum of two hours by either:

-- Taking a bus through traffic to downtown then getting on another bus to drive right back through the same traffic jam past the airport and on to PM
+- Taking an ADO bus north from the airport through traffic to downtown Cancun, walking across the street, getting on a Playa Express bus to Playa del Carmen (driving right back through the same traffic jam past the airport), getting off at Puerto Morelos, then taking a taxi or [the collectivo](https://puertomorelos.mx/producto/colectivos/){:target="_blank"} from the highway to your accommodations.
-- Taking the airport bus right past PM to downtown Playa del Carmen then getting on another bus to return to PM.
+- Taking an ADO bus south from the airport (driving right past Puerto Morelos) to downtown Playa del Carmen, getting on a Playa Express bus to Cancun, getting off at Puerto Morelos, then taking a taxi  or [the collectivo](https://puertomorelos.mx/producto/colectivos/){:target="_blank"} from the highway to your accommodations.

+There is a taxi/collectivo stand on the east side of the highway (around the corner from where the northbound buses stop).

+## By rental car

+The Cancun airport is modern, on par with typical US domestic airports, complete with an in-airport rental car center.
+Check with your own car insurance company to see if your policy covers you while in Mexico.